UST-DeMAF/DeMAF-Documentation/README.md

  * **Example II**:
      * This example shows how to use the visualization service after the transformation process.
-     * For this example we will use the kubernetes yaml-file.
-Download the [yaml-file](https://github.com/UST-DeMAF/opentelemetry-demo/blob/demaf/kubernetes/opentelemetry-demo.yaml).
+     * For this example we will use the Kubernetes yaml-file.
+Download the [yaml-file](https://github.com/UST-DeMAF/opentelemetry-demo/blob/demaf/kubernetes/opentelemetry-demo.yaml) and store it in the volume folder of your deployment-config repository.
      * Start the DeMAF Application as well as the DeMAF Shell, explained in Step 1-6.
      * Run inside the DeMAF-Shell: ```transform --location file:/usr/share/opentelemetry-demo.yaml --technology kubernetes --options dpi=96, flatten=true, width=1920, height=1080, visualize=true```
      * ![](resources/images/demaf_vis.png)